borisbaldassari/my-ggi-board/README.md

   - GitLab **issues** that stand for the **GGI activities**,
   - an **issues board** for a clear overview of you current activities
   - a static website, the **Dashboard**, to share progress and current work
+  - an updated project description, with links to you own Dashboard
+  - a nightly pipeline schedule to rfresh the dashboard

 ## Setup